-Television appearances include recurring roles on Gotham, Law & Order: SVU and Damages.
-She has guest starred on Blue Bloods, The Blacklist, Golden Boy, White Collar, Royal Pains, NYC 22, Law & Order and Law& Order: CI among others.
+Television viewers may recognize her from her appearances in recurring roles on Gotham (Molly Mathis), Law & Order: SVU (Judge Virginia Hayes) and Damages (Agent Donna Hawkins / Monique Bryant) She has guest starred on Blue Bloods, The Blacklist, Golden Boy, White Collar, Royal Pains, NYC 22, Law & Order and Law& Order: CI among others.

 Sharon has appeared in numerous television commercials both on-camera and voice-over and is an accomplished audiobook and documentary film narrator.